-The New York champerty statute at issue in these cases became an issue in more recent litigation arising out of securitization transactions where the Trust for the Certificate Holders of the Merrill Lynch Mortgage Investors, Inc. Mortgage Pass-through Certificates sued a loan originator for breach of a contractual provision in which the originator, Love Funding, had represented that the conveyed mortgage notes contained no default, breach, violation, or event of acceleration.
+But since this amendment there has been more litigation over the statute.
+For example, in litigation arising out of securitization transactions where the Trust for the Certificate Holders of the Merrill Lynch Mortgage Investors, Inc. Mortgage Pass-through Certificates sued a loan originator for breach of a contractual provision in which the originator, Love Funding, had represented that the conveyed mortgage notes contained no default, breach, violation, or event of acceleration.
 Love Funding countered with a champerty defense.
-In a decision in January 2010, after a remand to the New York Court of Appeals,63 the Second Circuit found that the transaction was not champertous.64 But the case does illustrate that there has been some persistent uncertainty about the application of the statute (and I am also including the decision because it describes some features of the securitization process):
+In a decision in January 2010, after a remand to the New York Court of Appeals, 82 the Second Circuit found that the transaction was not champertous.
+But the case does illustrate uncertainty about the application of the statute (the decision also describes some features of the securitization process):